-October 1: First day to file Free Application for Federal Student Aid (FAFSA) for the next academic year.
-Please keep in mind that you should be using prior prior year federal tax information when filing the FAFSA.
-Depending on when you plan to enroll in a graduate program will dictate which academic year you will need to file.
+- October 1: First day to file Free Application for Federal Student Aid (FAFSA) for the next academic year.
+New MD students should file the FAFSA by March 1 to be considered for institutional aid.
+Please keep in mind that you should be using prior prior year federal tax information when filing the FAFSA. - January 2: Never too early to begin researching outside scholarship opportunities for medical school. •